 Fermilab’s Co-Op Program provides the opportunity to be integrally involved in the development and operation of the Laboratory for individual exploration and project work.
 Our program supports a theory/practice model of learning where students apply what they are learning as undergraduates at their home institutions to projects vital to our lab’s scientific mission.

 We encourage applications from students with majors and interests in chemistry/chemical engineering, electrical/electronic engineering, mechanical engineering, computer engineering/science, and environment/safety/health.
 Academic standing as a sophomore is required to participate in Fermlab’s Co-Op Program.
 Students typically work a total of 3 to 4 semesters at the lab, alternating six-month periods of full-time study with full-time employment.

-In considering a cooperative education employment arrangement at Fermilab, students should keep the following points in mind:
+When considering Fermilab as a cooperative education employer students should keep the following in mind:

-As part of the Fermilab Co-op Program, students receive a competitive salary based on academic credits earned and work terms completed*; medical and dental benefits; paid vacation, holidays and sick leave; overtime and shift premium; life insurance; 100% tuition reimbursement that covers the cost of required textbooks and most fees; and more.
-(Certain restrictions apply.)
+As part of the Fermilab Co-op Program, students receive a competitive salary based on academic credits earned and work terms completed; medical and dental benefits; paid vacation, holidays and sick leave; overtime and shift premium; life insurance; 100% tuition reimbursement (covers the cost of required textbooks and most fees); and more.

-Fermilab is operated by Fermi Research Alliance, LLC, a consortium of major universities in the United States, Canada, Italy and Japan, for the United States Department of Energy (D.O.E.).
-It is located approximately 40 miles west of downtown Chicago on 6,800 acres of land that was donated by the State of Illinois to the D.O.E. in 1967.
-There are over 2,000 full-time employees including more than 500 scientists and engineers.
-The Laboratory's home page on the Internet is at http://www.fnal.gov/ .
+Fermilab is operated by Fermi Research Alliance, LLC for the United States Department of Energy Office of Science.
+We are located approximately 40 miles west of downtown Chicago on a 6,800 campus.
+We are a workforce of approximately 1,800 full-time employees including more than 500 scientists and engineers.

 Diverse People, Diverse Jobs